Generative Modeling Enables Molecular Structure Retrieval from Coulomb Explosion Imaging

 where the weight \( w_i \) is set according to Ref.~\cite{karras_elucidating_2022} and given by

 with $\sigma_{data}$ determined by the standard deviation of the molecular structures in the dataset.
 In addition to structure reconstruction, MOLEXA was trained to estimate the uncertainty of its predicted structures.
-As discussed in the last subsection, MOLEXA first gets the probability \textit{s$_n^i$} that the uncertainty of the \( i^{th} \) predicted coordinate \( x_i^{prediction} \) falls into the \( n^{th} \) bin of the pre-defined uncertainty list \( [r_0, \dots, r_{200}] \).
+As already mentioned in the main text, it first gets the probability \textit{s$_n^i$} that the uncertainty of the \( i^{th} \) predicted coordinate \( x_i^{prediction} \) falls into the \( n^{th} \) bin of the pre-defined uncertainty list \( [r_0, \dots, r_{200}] \).
 The absolute error \( |x_i^{prediction} - x_i^{ground\_truth}| \) is classified according to this list as a one-hot encoded vector $\mathbf{q}^i$.
 The loss function for the uncertainty estimate is then calculated as the averaged cross entropy

 The combined loss function used during training is given by

 where \( c_x \) and \( c_u \) are the weights of the structure retrieval and uncertainty estimation loss functions, respectively.